...

 5. SteelSeries Tusq

 Need solid gaming earbuds that just work everywhere?
-SteelSeries earbuds are the best microphone performance earbuds to enjoy gaming sessions with a crystal clear voice.
+SteelSeries earbuds are the best microphone performance earbuds for enjoying gaming sessions with a crystal clear voice.

 You get a punchy sound from a premium dynamic driver, and the 3.5mm analog connection means it works with your gaming PC, console, Switch, or anything with a headphone jack.

-I have added SteelSeries to the best gaming earbuds because it features the best microphone performance.
+I have added SteelSeries to the my list of gaming earbuds because it features the best microphone performance.
 There is a built-in mic for casual use and a detachable boom mic for serious game chat.
 It is also super lightweight with an over-ear design, so you can wear it for hours without feeling weighed down.

 Pros and Cons of SteelSeries Tusq